qlonik/musical-parakeet/README.md

 1. Output all the common resources in your cluster.

-    📍 _Feel free to use the provided [cluster tasks](.taskfiles/ClusterTasks.yaml) for validation of cluster resources or continue to get familiar with the `kubectl` and `flux` CLI tools._
+    📍 _Feel free to use the provided [kubernetes tasks](.taskfiles/KubernetesTasks.yaml) for validation of cluster resources or continue to get familiar with the `kubectl` and `flux` CLI tools._

     ```sh
-    task cluster:resources
+    task kubernetes:resources
     ```

 2. ⚠️ It might take `cert-manager` awhile to generate certificates, this is normal so be patient.